tilebox/tilebox-go/README.md

 # Tilebox Go

-Go library for [Tilebox](https://tilebox.com) - a lightweight space data management and orchestration software - for on the ground and in orbit.
+Go library for [Tilebox](https://tilebox.com), a lightweight space data management and orchestration software - on ground and in orbit.

 ## Installation